WebLogin/trendchart-elements/README.md

 	- `tooltip` - Optional string to format the tooltip text.
 Two placeholders are available, `@V` being the current value and `@L` the current label if present - Default `@L @V`
 - Line chart
 	- `shape-size` - Optional number for the line size - Default `2`
-- Column / Bar chart
+- Columns / Bars chart
 	- `shape-radius` - Optional number for the columns / bars radius - Default `1`
 	- `shape-gap` - Optional number for the gap between columns / bars - Default `1`
 - Pie chart